yfukai/yfukai-pypitemplate/docs/quickstart.md

 ### PyPI

 1. Sign up at [PyPI].
-2. Go to the Account Settings on PyPI, generate an API token, and copy it.
+2. Go to the Account Settings on PyPI, select Publishing, and set up a new pending publisher as described on [Creating a PyPI Project with a Trusted Publisher] [Trusted Publisher].
-3. Go to the repository settings on GitHub, and add a secret named `PYPI_TOKEN` with the token you just copied.

 ### TestPyPI

 1. Sign up at [TestPyPI].
-2. Go to the Account Settings on TestPyPI, generate an API token, and copy it.
+2. Go to the Account Settings on TestPyPI, select Publishing, and set up a new pending publisher as described on [Creating a PyPI Project with a Trusted Publisher] [Trusted Publisher].
-3. Go to the repository settings on GitHub, and add a secret named `TEST_PYPI_TOKEN` with the token you just copied.

 ### Codecov